mverboom/build/BUILD.md

 arch

-This is a comma seperated list of architectures this recipe should be run for.
+This is a comma separated list of architectures this recipe should be run for.
 If this is absent, the recipe will be run on any architecture.
-A recipe that creates a build that can be build and ran on any architecture can be identiefied with `all`.
+A recipe that creates a build that can be build and ran on any architecture can be identified with `all`.

 excludefromall